Learn About Violas

 - Before planting in the garden, seedling plants need to be “hardened off”.
 Accustom young plants to outdoor conditions by moving them to a sheltered place outside for a week.
 Be sure to protect them from wind and hot sun at first.
 If frost threatens at night, cover or bring containers indoors, then take them out again in the morning.
 This hardening off process toughens the plant’s cell structure and reduces transplant shock and scalding.

-- Direct sow in full sun to part shade in well-drained soil in early spring in the North, or fall in the South.
+- Direct sow violas in full sun to part shade in well-drained soil in fall in the South.

 - Prepare the soil by removing weeds and working organic matter into the top 6-8 inches of soil; then level and smooth.